JZlearnCode/2019_Udacity_Sensor_Fusion/1_Lidar_Obstacle_Detection/README.md

 ## Step 1.
 Downsample point cloud by voxel grid filtering and region of interest filtering
 Filtering took 7 ms per frame
 ### Voxel grid filtering
+Voxel grid filtering creates a cubic grid and filter the cloud by only leaving a single point per voxel cube, so the larger the cube length the lower the resolution of the point cloud.

 Before vs after
 ### Region of interest filtering
 Before vs after